Geoffrey Cox (British politician): Other work whilst an MP

 On 9 July 2018, Cox gave up all private practice upon his appointment as attorney general, but resumed sometime after being sacked in February 2020, working as "consultant global counsel" to the international law firm Withers LLP.
-He earned "£468,000 a year for 48 hours of work per month" including over £150,000 for advising the government of the British Virgin Islands about alleged corruption in a case bought by the Foreign Office.
+He earned "£468,000 a year for 48 hours of work per month" including over £150,000 for advising the government of the British Virgin Islands about alleged corruption in a case brought by the Foreign Office.
 Beginning on 26 April 2021, Cox spent one month in the Caribbean and with the permission of the chief whip, continued to vote in Parliament via proxy due to the coronavirus lockdown.

 In January 2023, Sky News said that Cox had, since the 2019 general election, earnt more than £2 million in addition to his salary as an MP – the second-highest amount of any MP, with only former prime minister Theresa May having earnt more.

+In August 2025, Cox started representing West Cumbria Mining (Holdings) Ltd. and its investors in a dispute against the British government, for the cancellation of the Woodhouse Colliery project.